nkls-jy/Course-Geovis/geovis_A1/README.md

-# geovis - Webmapping
+# Geovisualization and Advanced Cartography: Assignment 1

-AGI course - Geovisualization and advanced Cartography
+This assignment encompasses an interactive Leaflet map for people/students new to the city of Salzburg.

-This is the first course assignment concerning webmapping using the open-source JavaScript library Leaflet.
+It displays major Cafés, university facilities and sport grounds.